JaneliaSciComp/BigStitcher-Spark/README.md

 --conf spark.executor.extraJavaOptions=-Dnative.libpath.jhdf5=/groups/spruston/home/moharb/libjhdf5.so
 ```

+For running the fatjar on the **cloud** check out services such as [Amazon EMR](https://docs.aws.amazon.com/emr/latest/ReleaseGuide/emr-spark.html).
+An implementations of image readers and writers that support cloud storage can be found [here](https://github.com/bigdataviewer/bigdataviewer-omezarr).
+Note that running it on the cloud is an ongoing effort that currently works but is further being optimized, and we will provide an updated documentation in due time.

 ## Usage

 For now we support **fusion with affine transformation models** (including translations of course).
 It should scale very well to large datasets as it tests for each block that is written which images are overlapping.
 You simply need to specify the `XML` of a BigSticher project and decide which channels, timepoints, etc. to fuse. *Warning: not tested on 2D yet.*